 Apps have become integral to our daily lives, embedded in everything we do — from banking and coffee purchases to meditation and socializing.
 They offer direct access to digital spaces, providing fast, and often personalized ways to connect, track, and secure unique benefits while influencing behaviours.
 Numerous gaming apps now support players by monitoring gambling activity, enabling self-exclusion, and offering access to treatment-like services.

-In this session, we will explore the research on the effectiveness of current safer gambling apps.
-We will also hear how lived experiences have shaped some of the leading apps, highlighting a range of tools and supports that go beyond tracking play to address the factors influencing player behaviour.
+In this session, we will explore the research on the effectiveness of current digital health apps.
+We will also hear how lived experiences have shaped some of the leading apps, highlighting a range of tools and supports that go beyond tracking play to address the factors influencing behaviour.
 Finally, we will discuss how these tools can be more effectively integrated into industry support systems.

 How can we harness participation, leadership, and expertise to drive change through the involvement of community members with lived experience, community organizations and system partners in ways that create space for innovation; and encourage the development of shared visions and goals for greater collective impact in advancing RG measurement?